Allodynia and Migraine: Why Touch Can Feel Painful During an Attack

 For some people, a migraine attack does not only cause head pain.
 It can also make ordinary sensations feel painful.
 Brushing your hair, wearing glasses, putting on jewellery, resting your head on a pillow, or feeling water touch your skin in the shower may suddenly feel uncomfortable or even unbearable.

 This symptom is called allodynia.
 It means that something which would not normally cause pain starts to feel painful.
-In migraine, allodynia is often a sign that the nervous system has become highly sensitive during an attack.
+In migraine, allodynia can be a sign that the nervous system has become highly sensitive during an attack.

 Although allodynia can feel alarming, it is a recognised migraine symptom.
-It may also be an important clue that the migraine has progressed into a more severe stage, which is why early treatment can make such a difference.
+It may be a sign that the migraine attack has become more established, which is why following an agreed treatment plan early can be important for some people.

 Key Takeaways

-- It is linked to central sensitisation.
-This means the brain and nervous system have become more reactive to pain signals during a migraine attack.
+• It is linked to central sensitisation.
+This means the brain and nervous system can become more reactive to pain signals during a migraine attack.

-- It can suggest the migraine has progressed.
-Allodynia often appears when the attack has moved into a more advanced or severe state.
+• It can suggest the migraine has progressed.
+Allodynia may appear when an attack has moved into a more established or severe stage.

 What Is Allodynia?